top of page

 Ready to Look Deeper?

-If you are tired of talking about your problems and are ready to actually resolve them, Brainspotting might be the key you have been looking for.
+If you are tired of talking about your problems and are ready to actually resolve them at the root, Brainspotting is the neurobiological key you have been looking for.

 Dr. Maria Niitepold, PsyD

 Healing doesn't have to be hard.
-It just has to start.
+It just requires a safe place to land.

 (Disclaimer: This blog post is for educational purposes and does not constitute medical advice or a formal doctor-patient relationship.
 If you are experiencing a mental health crisis, please contact your local emergency services or call 988.)